 In addition to Williamsburg's ghost story and folklore tours, the town is also known for its share of haunted old houses, such as the Wythe House.
 Known as "The Most Haunted House in Williamsburg," this former residence of Declaration of Independence signer George Wythe is home to as many as four ghost occupants.
 The most commonly experienced happening is the sound of a high heeled shoe clicking on the stairs at exactly midnight.
 Others have heard chairs being dragged across the floor, smelled a lady's perfume when there are no others present, or even seen kitchen candles move from the window to the table without human help.

 For those who doubt the existence of the supernatural, let it be known that even the Reverend Dr. W. A. R. Goodwin, a minister who directed the Colonial Williamsburg Restoration in the '20s and '30s, believed in the presence of spirits in the town.
 In 1936, he said to visiting newspaper columnist Ernie Pyle, "I wouldn't give a hoot for anybody who didn't believe in ghosts."
-So when in Williamsburg, why not take a candlelight or historical homes tour, and find out for yourself?
+So when in Williamsburg, why not take one of these historic tours and find out?

 Other Haunted Happenings in Williamsburg:

 - Those Detestable Slaves of the Devil! — Book Discussion and signing by local author Carson Hudson; discussion of 17the and 18the century Virginians' beliefs and superstitions, as well as witchcraft proceedings and supernatural occurrences in Virginia.